LeudiX/racine-design/README.md

   - Add media content link reference as variables in content dataset
   - Block navigation when swipe touch events over the swiper component on mobile resolution
   - Added configurations for SEO optimization over the App
+  - In Desktop Mode ensure right transition between sections, add delay to scroll so transitions wont be too reactive to the user
+  (Slow down the process)
+  - Add some animation to while transition between sections (logo rotating or archetype)

 - TODO:
   - Create a stylized tooltip for the gallery items (desktop only)
   - Add animations to all the components items (Hero, Gallery, About, Inquiries)
   - Add a generated QR code for inquiries section